pytorch/tutorials/recipes_source/script_optimized.rst

     optimized_torchscript_model.save("optimized_torchscript_model.pth")

-For CPU backend, by default, `optimize_for_mobile` will perform the following types of optimizations:
+By default, for the CPU backend, `optimize_for_mobile` performs the following types of optimizations:

 * `Conv2D and BatchNorm fusion` which folds Conv2d-BatchNorm2d into Conv2d;